abougouffa/one-tab-per-project/README.md

 you to select a project first, then to select a file.

-For this, `otpp` provides `otpp-prefix` (we recommend to bind it to some key, using this prefix from `M-x` can have some limitations).
+For this, `otpp` provides `otpp-prefix` (we recommend to bind it to some key, like `C-x t P`, using `otpp-prefix` from `M-x` can have some limitations).
 When you run `otpp-prefix` followed by `C-x p f` for example, you will be prompted for files in the current's tab project files even if you are visiting a file outside of the current project.

 In my workflow, I would like to always restrict the commands like `project-find-file` and `project-kill-buffers` to the project bound to the